TeachersFirst's Constitution Day Resources

 Grades5 to 10

-In the ClassroomThis site is great way to review the amendments of the US Constitution.
+In the ClassroomThis site is a great way to review the amendments to the US Constitution.
 Using an interactive whiteboard or projector, complete one case as a whole group so students can see how the interactive should work.
-Use the provided handouts so students can take notes as you are working through the case.
+Use the provided handouts so students can take notes as they are working through the case.
 When it is time for students to work independently, make a shortcut to this site on classroom computers and use it as a center.
 Divide students into cooperative learning groups to explore the site.
-Afterward have a discussion or have students journal using the provided discussion questions.
-Why not create a "Argument Wars Wiki" to discuss the cases.
-Not comfortable with wikis?
-Have no wiki worries - check out the TeachersFirst's Wiki Walk-Through.
-This site does not have a save feature so students have to complete the entire activity to see if they've won.
-For students who need more of a challenge, assign them Gideon v.
+Afterward, have a discussion or have students journal using the provided discussion questions.
+This site does not have a save feature, so students must complete the entire activity to see if they've won.
+For students who need more of a challenge, assign them to Gideon v.
 Wainwright.
 Students have to examine two arguments which makes it more challenging.

 Grades5 to 10